tangjian234/Web_django/Note/ML_Name_Nationality.md

 #### Classifier

-     1. Build System that Classify of Chinese name
+     1. Build System that Classify of Chinese name vs other names [DONE]
+     2. Build System that Classify of  Name vs  None Names .

 ##### Short vs Long term design

+1. Chinese vs Non-Chinese

-- Short Longer: use the lookup table to search
+- Short Term: use the lookup table to search [DONE]
+- Long Term : use classifier to check [DONE]

+2. Name vs Non-Name :

+- Short Term: use simple one dimension classsifer .
-- Long Term :
+- Long Term : use classifier to check

 ##### Input